IFRS vs J-GAAP: Strategic Impacts for Global Businesses in Japan

 - These differences can cause substantial fluctuations in reported EBITDA, affecting financial ratios and investor perceptions.

-- J-GAAP’s conservative approach to expense recognition may lower EBITDA, particularly impacting technology and innovation-driven companies.
+- J-GAAP's conservative approach to expense recognition may lower EBITDA, particularly impacting technology and innovation-driven companies.
+Understanding how tax depreciation categories and methods work in Japan is essential when modeling these effects.

 - Aligning your recognition and measurement policy with global comparability or domestic lender preferences is vital for strategic growth.